Ultrametric analogues of Ulam stability of groups: Ultrametric stability

 In particular $\defe(\f) \leq \defe(\hf)$. \end{enumerate} \end{lemma}

-\begin{remark} The proof that follows is unfortunately heavy in notation, mainly because we are making a rigorous distinction between elements of $S$ and elements of $S^{-1}$.
-All indices $\ee_i$ could be taken out if we could reduce to the case in which $\f(s^{-1}) = \f(s)^{-1}$.
+\begin{remark} In the proof that follows, the notation could be simplified by removing all indices $\sigma_i$, if we could reduce to the case in which $\f(s^{-1}) = \f(s)^{-1}$.
 However this assumption is equivalent to stability of the group $\mathbb{Z}/2 \mathbb{Z}$, which cannot be established in such great generality (see Example \ref{ex:2unst}). \end{remark}